PavolMilcik/my-java-expedition-pt4-Simple-Blockchain/README.md

-# Part 4 - Simple Blockchain :hotsprings:
+# Part 4 - Simple Blockchain :technologist:
 My simple **Blockchain** in OOP in Java.
 First time using **Maven** as the **build system**.

 ##